Music

 Notes: may be repeated.

-Students will rehearse and perform in the marching band and field shows for home games as scheduled.
+Students rehearse and perform in the marching band and field shows for EWU home football games as scheduled.

 Notes: may be repeated.

-Rehearsal, study and performance of wind ensemble repertoire.
+Rehearsal, study, and performance of wind ensemble repertoire.
 Students must audition for seating assignments.
+Open to majors and non-majors.

 MUSE 330.
 ORCHESTRA.
 1-2 Credits.